 The User Memory Areas are highlighted in Green on the memory map.
-They can be read and written via both USB and FT1248 on the FT220X.
+They can be read and written via both USB and FT1248 on the FT221X.
 All locations within this range are freely programmable; no areas have special functions and there is no checksum for the user area.

-Note: The application should take into account the specification for the number of write cycles in Section 6.4 if it will be writing to the MTP memory multiple times.
+Note: The application should consider the specification for the number of write cycles in Section 6.4 if it will be writing to the MTP memory multiple times.